fernandrone/linelint/README.md

 linelint README.md LICENSE linter/config.go
 ```

 In case any rule fails, it will end with an error (exit code 1).
-If the `autofix` option is set (on by default), it will attempt to fix any file with error.
+If the `autofix` option is set to `true` (it is `false` by default), it will attempt to fix any file with error.
 If all files are fixed, the program will terminate successfully.

 ## Configuration